logo

 How to Embed

-Each data structure visualizer is available through a dedicated embed page.
-This page is stripped of all site navigation and focused entirely on the interactive visualization.
-To embed it, simply place the URL inside an iframe element in your HTML.
+Each data structure visualizer is available through a dedicated embed page, stripped of site navigation and focused entirely on the interactive visualization.
+To embed it, place the URL inside an iframe element.

 The structure of the URL follows a simple pattern: